 Key exclusion criteria

-Hosptials who do not have a TAVI clinical program (or equivalent) performing more than 50 TAVI procedures per year.
+Hosptials who do not have a TAVI clinical program (or equivalent) anticipated to perform more than 50 TAVI procedures per year.

 Study design